ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ### Client

-The database client should be created using any of the above-listed database libraries and kept open throughout the entirety of the application to perform the operations and functionality which are explained below.
+A database client can be created using any of the above-listed database libraries.
+The operations and functionality explained below can be used with the newly created client.

+> **Tip** : The client should be used throughout the application lifetime.

 #### Handle connection pools